 Moreover, it would be good to mix up their diet with some natural protein sources.
 This includes daphnia, bloodworms, and brine shrimps.
 Considering these fish enjoy scavenging for scraps to eat, you could give them some fruits or vegetables too.

 Another detail to remember is that the Bubble Eye is not a powerful swimmer.
-As a result, make sure to give them enough time to swim around and finish the foods before you sweep them away again.
+As a result, make sure to give them enough time to swim around and finish the food before you sweep them away again.

 When you are looking for the best tank mates for your Bubble Eye Goldfish, keep in mind that their delicate sacs are easily damaged.
 This means you can’t house them with aggressive or overly playful species.